SOC 2 (Type I & Type II) Services

 What tools help with SOC 2 compliance?

-What are common SOC 2 audit findings?
+What are common SOC 2 audit issues?

 Does SOC 2 require encryption?